czbiohub-sf/SpotImage/README.md

 # SpotImage

-The SpotImage tool generates synthetic FISH spot images.
+The SpotImage tool generates synthetic in situ transcriptomics images.